udothemath/wl_Spring2021atEsun/Project/Readme.md

     - The source code is python2, I modify it to python3
     - Recall@10 in source code, I change it to recall@3
     - The original code use 0.8 for train, 0.1 for validation and 0.1 for train
-    - I modify the code to 0.8 for train and 0.2 for test
+    - I modify the code to 0.8 for train and 0.2 for test (just simply set validation = test)
     - Folder **data** contains 3 train data afer preprocessing
     - Folder **results** contains test result txt file
     - Since the model saved is large, so I only keep 2 epochs in each dataset